- HubPages Tutorials and Community

 I have heard the callings of the writing muse and am heeding her call to attempt another Hub Page Challenge.
-Actually, I am planning to go on a nice long vacation this Fall and realize while I am gone I won't have much access to the internet, so I need to write as many hubs as possible before I go.
+I am planning to go on a nice long vacation this Fall and realize while I am gone I won't have much access to the internet, so I need to write as many hubs as possible before I go.
 But the first sentence of this hub is also true!

 My experience with Hub Pages is that setting a goal to continually write good quality hubs is the best way to be successful here at Hub Pages.
 And because I love to set goals for myself, I truly enjoy Hub Page Challenges.
-The very first Hub Page challenge I did was approximately 9 days after I started here at Hub Pages.
+The very first Hub Page challenge I did was approximately nine days after I started here at Hub Pages.
 I decided to do a 30 Hubs in 30 Days Challenge, and accomplished my goal...by the skin of my teeth, publishing number 30 at 11:32 p.m. on the very last day.
 But the important thing is that I did complete it.
-I won't bore you with any more details about it, because I have already written several hubs about the topic.
+I won't bore you with any more details about it because I have already written several hubs about the topic.
 But it was a great jump start to my hub writing career.

 At my suggestion, a few people here on Hub Pages joined with me from June 15th through July 15th of this year to attempt another 30 Hubs in 30 Days challenge.
 I was quite disappointed in myself that I only published 24 hubs in the 30 days.
-Most of the other hubbers that participated, actually made the goal of 30 Hubs in 30 Days.
-I was glad for them and took some solace in the fact that I did write 24 hubs in a quick time period, and would probably not have gotten even half that many done left to my own devices.
+Most of the other hubbers that participated actually made the goal of 30 Hubs in 30 Days.
+I was glad for them and took some solace in the fact that I did write 24 hubs in a quick period, and would probably not have gotten even half that many done left to my own devices.
 And also I was happy that with my challenge, I was able to help other hubbers reach their goals.
 Over the next few days, I continually worked on hubs till I hit the magic number of 30.
 I think it took me 38 days altogether.
 Part of my goal was to be able to reach the magic number of 100 hubs by the end of that challenge on July 15th.
-So, in case you are wondering if setting a goal to write a specific amount of hubs in a concentrated period of time really works, I am proof that it does.
+So, in case you are wondering if setting a goal to write a specific amount of hubs in a concentrated period really works, I am proof that it does.
 That hub challenge ended for me on July 23rd, which is the day I completed my 30th hub in the challenge, and therefore hit 100 hubs written.
-Today is September 25th, and this is my 115th hub, which means it took me over 2 months ( 60 days) to write 15 more hubs without an official challenge.
+Today is September 25th, and this is my 115th hub, which means it took me over two months ( 60 days) to write 15 more hubs without an official challenge.
 Because I am such a big believer in goal setting, this tactic of Hub Page Challenges works well for me.
-And even during the challenges where I don't actually reach the goal, I am contented by the fact that I know I have written more than if I just plodded along, writing when the spirit moves me.
+And even during the challenges where I don't reach the goal, I am contented by the fact that I know I have written more than if I just plodded along, writing when the spirit moves me.

 This leads me to my current challenge.
-In a few weeks I am going on a long cruise where I won't have much access to the internet because I don't want to pay an arm and a leg for access.
+In a few weeks, I am going on a long cruise where I won't have much access to the internet because I don't want to pay an arm and a leg for access.
 If any of you have cruised, you will know I am talking about the exorbitant prices they charge to access the internet.
 I prefer to use my minutes online from the cruise to stay in touch with my family while I am gone.
-I have a goal of hitting 150 hubs published by January 12, 2013, which is my one year anniversary date with Hub Pages.
-I am at 115 now, and need to write 35 more in the next 3.5 months.
+I have a goal of hitting 150 hubs published by January 12, 2013, which is my one-year anniversary date with Hub Pages.
+I am at 115 now and need to write 35 more in the next 3.5 months.
 When I come back from the cruise, I will have lots of pictures of the ship and the places we visited to write at least 10 or 15 hubs.
 But I want to bump up my number of published hubs now so during the holidays I won't be under as much pressure to write.
-From October 1st through October 10th, I am challenging myself to write 10 hubs, or 1 hub per day.
+From October 1st through October 10th, I am challenging myself to write ten hubs or 1 hub per day.